-But we know that you're increasingly looking for an employer that goes beyond that, and takes environmental and social responsibility seriously, contributing to making our world a better place.
 These are just some of the ways we're being greener and more responsible, collaborating for a better future.
-You can find out more about our wider corporate sustainability agenda, and watch video case on our Corporate Sustainability website.
+You can find out more about our wider corporate sustainability agenda, and watch video cases on our Corporate Sustainability website.

 We provide a range of ways for you to get involved and be part of it.
 Some of you might work on projects relating to sustainability, and everyone can attend our sustainability events and training.
 Or you could help create social change for disadvantaged people in the communities near our offices through our extensive social and environmental volunteering programmes.
 We know that many of our people want to give something back to society, so we offer up to six days per year - for any of our staff or partners to volunteer during working hours.
 We’ve mapped our volunteering activities to PwC’s core competencies, to help staff identify how volunteering can be part of their overall development, and encouraged them to consider it as they set their annual objectives.
 Our portfolio of support also includes financial contributions, alongside discounted work and our staff vote for the charities our PwC foundation supports.